jakemcc/jakemccrary.com/source/_adventures/2022-05-05-2022-05-08-spring-trip-to-the-red-river-gorge.markdown

 This cabin is in the same general direction of Muir Valley.
 It is a nice cabin with a fenced in yard.
 It made a good home base.
-Since it is kind of near Muir, it does discourage you from going into town for the coffee shop or Migue's.
+Since it is kind of near Muir, it does discourage you from going into town for the coffee shop or Miguel's.

 On Friday, we left the dog at the cabin and went to Muir Valley.
 The weather forecast predicted rain and it was spot on.

 We opted to go to Bruise Brothers since we knew a lot of routes would stay dry.
 We didn't climb any of the longer, really fun routes because it would have been a little miserable to belay there.
-We basically climbed out all of the dry problems in the shorter area, includng the very easy short ones to the right.
+We basically climbed out all of the dry problems in the shorter area, including the very easy short ones to the right.
-We also top roped an undevelped route to the right of the last short one.
+We also top roped an undeveloped route to the right of the last short one.

 It did get crowded but that isn't surprising.
 It is Bruise Brothers.